 The history of the Camino de Santiago

 One of the main routes is the “ Camino Frances” the French Route.
 The Camino Frances traditionally starts in St Jean Pied de Port and finishes in Santiago de Compostela about 745 km later, after travelling the breadth of Northern Spain.

-Pilgrims who travel these routes come from far and wide with the earliest recorded pilgrims visiting the shrine from over the Pyrenees dating back to the mid 10th Century.
+Pilgrims walking these historic routes come from far and wide with the earliest recorded pilgrims visiting the shrine date back to the mid 10th Century.
 It was around a century later that pilgrims from abroad where journeying there in larger numbers.

 The first recorded pilgrims from England was between 1092 and 1105.
 By the early 12th century the pilgrimage was well organised using four established routes from starting points in France, converging in the Basque country of the western Pyrenees.

 Lodging along the route

-Many establishments and small businesses have grown up along the routes to furbish the pilgrim trade including specialised lodgings, hostels and shops selling all kinds of paraphernalia such badges, souvenirs, and the remarkable guide-book which was written in the 12th Century.
+Many establishments and small businesses have grown up along the routes to furbish the pilgrim trade including specialised lodgings.
+Hostels and shops selling all kinds of paraphernalia such badges, souvenirs, and a remarkable guide-book which was written in the 12th Century.

 An historic symbol of the Camino de Santiago is the scallop edged conch shell which you will see all along the ‘Camino de Santiago‘ roads.
 It was used to dip water from streams on the way, many pilgrims also carry a walking stick which can be very useful along the way.

 Here are some useful links to help you find some of the most popular Albergues and Hostals along the routes.